adritasharma/Chatbot_AWS_LEX/README.md

   Size – With enumeration values Small, Medium, and Large. </br>
   Crust – With enumeration values Thick and Thin.  </br>
   Count - Amazon Lex also provides built-in slot types.
-For example, AMAZON.NUMBER is a built-in slot type that you can use for the number of pizzas ordered
+For example, AMAZON.NUMBER is a built-in slot type that you can use for the number of pizzas ordered.

+## Lambda service to call data

+We are using node.js to build our service and using **serverless** package